rajeshkumarswain1976/customer_purchase_behaviour_prediction/README.md

 ## Acknowledgements

 Dataset used for academic and learning purposes.
-Analysis conducted as part of a customer behaviour study using Amazon purchase data.
+Analysis conducted as part of a customer behaviour study using Amazon purchase data.The Used Dataset is used from the other source not created by me.